 Getting back in the kitchen

 Eating real food means focusing on ingredients and preparing food as opposed to buying highly processed food-like products from the supermarket.
+However it doesnt need to be complicated or unduly time consuming.
 It means gathering ingredients and assembling them into something nourishing.
 It doesn’t require that much effort but you will have to spend a little time in the kitchen.

 Instead of buying a ready meal and putting it in the microwave oven to warm it up, let’s prepare some real food!
 Here’s one example.
 Fry some onions and garlic in a little raw butter or Ghee, then add in some organic minced lamb, and then some chopped carrot, pumpkin or courgettes.
 Pour in a little previously prepared bone broth and add a little Himalayan crystal salt and a quick grind of pepper to taste.
 Potatoes can be boiled up and mashed with more raw butter, then spread over the meat mixture and finally, grate some real (not processed) cheese on top before baking it in the oven.
 Presto, some real food!
 You could even pour the meat sauce portion over a bed of mixed salad for a low carb option.
 Yes it takes time, but the processed ready meal is going to undermine your long-term health interests, the real food option will serve them.